Location:

 A conglomeration of Grand Prix components, the Type 55 combines a Grand Prix chassis derived from the Type 54 with the supercharged 2.3-litre, DOHC, straight-8 motor from the Type 51.
 Many refer to the car as "the Jean Bugatti Roadster."
 Then 22 years old, Jean Bugatti steered the Type 55 toward road-going sports car specification, and also penned the coachwork.

-Not until 1988, when Oscar Davis purchased the chassis, did the pieces begin to return home.
-Over four years, Davis located and acquired chassis Type 55 #55229 and Type 51 #51127 in order to reconstitute #55219 with its original components.
+Not until 1988, when Oscar Davis purchases the chassis, do all the pieces begin to return home.
+Over four years, Davis locates and acquires chassis Type 55 #55229 and Type 51 #51127 in order to reconstitute #55219 with its original components.
 Today, the car still wears its re-creation body from the 1970s, and it is a complete, mostly original automobile with a replacement chassis plate issued by the Bugatti Owners Club.

 In sum, the Type 55 is too rare to pass up an opportunity to rebuild and save an original example.
 The Oscar Davis car is fortunate in that its second body beautifully represents the factory Jean Bugatti design, and that so many scattered components could be reunited.